 Wasim, who was now the captain, missed the match due to a shoulder injury and Saeed Anwar took over in his stead.
 Lee Germon called correctly, but his team’s batsmen could not cope with the low bounce of the pitch.
 New Zealand crashed to 83/6 and on to 155 all out, with Waqar and leg-spinner Mushtaq Ahmed taking four wickets apiece.

-However, towards of the first day, New Zealand were right back in the contest after having reduced the hosts to 37/5.
+However, towards the end of the first day, New Zealand were right back in the contest after having reduced the hosts to 37/5.
 Medium pacer Simon Doull was the wrecker-in-chief as he made short work of the the top order, eventually ending with figures of 5/46.
 A spunky 59 from Moin Khan revived the innings to an extent and ensured a narrow lead of 36 for his team.

 Shane Bond dismisses Mohammad Yousuf caught and bowled at Dunedin in 2009-10.
 New Zealand won by 32 runs (source – wikiwand.com)

 In the second innings, New Zealand were in a worrying position of 101/5 early on the third day.
 Ahmed was proving to be difficult to negotiate, until Chris Cairns joined Stephen Fleming.
-They stitched together 141 for the sixth wicket to turn the game.
+They stitched together 141 for the sixth wicket to turn the game around.
 Fleming scored 92*, while Cairns hit 93 at better than a run a ball.
 When on seven, Cairns was dropped by Inzamam at gully.

 New Zealand were bowled out for 311, with Ahmed taking 6/84 (10/143 in the match).
 Chasing 276, Pakistan were on the mat at 46/5 by stumps, which became 60/6 on day four.
 Debutant Mohammad Wasim gave his side some hope, scoring 109* from number seven.
 But he could not find enough support and Pakistan lost by 44 runs.
 Dipak Patel took 4/36 while Doull ended with 8/85 in the match.